 Photo by Apneista Freediving

-Amed is a northeastern fisherman village offering all types of fun activities for everyone.
-You will be surprised by the amazing diving spots this place has to offer.
-This village is now famous to divers for the wide diving space that offers amazing marine environment.
-Also, don’t miss the chance to learn the processes how salt is produced.
-You will also find the ‘pyramids’, a device that attracts marine life to help develop its coral cover.
+Another diving site in the northeast coast of Bali is Amed.
+Amed is a fisherman village famous among divers for its wide diving space that offers astonishing marine environment.
+Additionally, you will also find the ‘pyramids’, a device that attracts marine life to help develop its coral cover.

-Amed is only 106km from Densapar Airport and can be easily reached through road.
+Amed is only 106km from Denpasar Airport and can be easily reached by car or bus.

-Amed is filled with amazing natural gifts.
-Its waters are rich in marine life you wouldn’t want to miss.
-You’ll spot shrimps, goby sets, lobsters, anemone and clownfish.
-You will also be amazed to dive along with blue-spotted rays, lionfish, black-tip reef shark, surgeon fish and moray eels.
+Amed is filled with waters rich in marine life you wouldn’t want to miss.
+You’ll spot shrimps, goby sets, lobsters, anemone and clownfish among many others.
+You will also be amazed to dive along blue-spotted rays, lionfish, black-tip reef shark, surgeon fish and moray eels.

 - JEMELUK BAY: a beautiful bay dazzled by its black sand beach, freediving in Jemeluk Bay can be done right from the beach.
-Its crystal clear waters are hiding rich marine biodiversity.
-It is also known for its one of a kind wall dives and coral plateaus, applaud for its coral bommies covered by gorgonian.
-The spot offers excellent visibility for underwater photography, and beginning freedivers will be thrilled freediving the Japanese ship wreck and the sunken mermaid statues which both can be found at rather shallow depths.
+It is known for its one of a kind wall dives and coral plateaus, applauded for its coral bommies covered by gorgonian.
+The spot offers excellent visibility for underwater photography, and beginning freedivers will be thrilled exploring the Japanese ship wreck and the sunken mermaid statues which can be found at rather shallow depths.
 There is little to moderate current within the area with a water temperature that ranges from 26°C-30°C. Jemeluk Bay is great for freediving all year round.

-There is also stand up paddle boarding in Jemeluk bay which is great for mixing up the snorkeling and watching the sun set over Agung volcano from the water.
+There is also stand up paddle boarding in Jemeluk bay which is great for both snorkeling and watching the sunset over Agung volcano from the waters.

-From Densapar Airport, take a 10 minute bus ride to Sanur that costs around 97,000 IDR.
-From Sanur, ride a bus going to Amed that costs around 174,000 with 2.5 hrs ETA.
-You can also take a taxi directly from Densapar Airport to Amed which costs around 578,000 with atleast 1.5 hrs ETA.
+From Denpasar Airport, take a 10-minute bus ride to Sanur which costs around 97,000 IDR.
+From Sanur, ride a bus to Amed proper at around 174,000 with 2.5 hrs ETA.
+You can also take a taxi directly from Denpasar Airport to Amed which will cost you around 578,000 with at least 1.5 hrs travel time.

-10 minutes from Densapar Airport you will find car rentals that are very affordable.
+10 minutes from Denpasar Airport you will find car rentals that are very affordable.
 Make sure to bring your international driving license.
-You can also prebook with Kuta Transport to provide private car directly from Densapar Airport to Amed with a friendly local driver for a reasonable price available 24 hrs.
+You can also pre-book with Kuta Transport to provide private car directly from Denpasar Airport to Amed with a friendly local driver for a reasonable price.
+This service is available 24 hrs.